What Ails Generative Structure-based Drug Design: Expressivity is Too Little or Too Much?: REPRESENTATION LIMITS OF GNNS FOR SBDD

 The problem of SBDD can be posed as modeling the conditional distribution $p(G^M | G^P)$.
 The challenge is to generate candidate ligands with high binding affinity to a target protein.
 We begin our analysis with a theoretical examination of expressivity limits of GNNs in the SBDD context.

-\section{Representation limits of GNNs for SBDD}
+\section{REPRESENTATION LIMITS OF GNNS FOR SBDD}

 The generative models for SBDD are quickly increasing in size (see Table \ref{tab:main_results}) aiming to expand their expressivity.
 However, we bring attention to the representational issues concerning large models.
-Specifically, we show that there exist molecular graphs that cannot be distinguished by a large class of GNN models regardless of their depth, even in the additional protein context.
+Specifically, we show that there exist molecular graphs that cannot be distinguished by GNN models regardless of their depth, even in the additional protein context.
 Consequently, certain graph properties, including the number of cycles, diameter, and sizes of cycles, cannot be learned by message-passing graph neural networks (MPGNNs).
 Interestingly, as we will demonstrate in Section \ref{sec:fastsbdd}, these features are very useful in predicting binding affinity.

-It is known that there exist graphs representing distinct molecular structures that cannot be distinguished using message-passing graph neural networks (MPGNNs) \citep{wl_mol, gnns_repr}.
-Following the notation of \citet{gnns_repr}, we consider \textit{Locally Unordered} GNNs (LU-GNNs), which we summarize as follows.
+It is known that there exist distinct molecular structures that cannot be distinguished using message-passing graph neural networks (MPGNNs) \citep{wl_mol, gnns_repr}.
+Following the notation of \citet{gnns_repr}, we consider \textit{Locally Unordered} GNNs (LU-GNNs), summarized as follows.
 The updated embedding $h_v^{(l)}$ of node $v$ at layer $l$ is defined as

 where $N(v)$ denotes the set of neighbours of $v$, $e_{uv}$ are edge features and $\phi$ is any function.
-It is known that there exist non-isomorphic graphs, for which LU-GNNs produce identical embeddings to every node at each layer \citep{gnns_repr}.
+It is known that there exist non-isomorphic graphs, for which LU-GNNs produce identical embeddings \citep{gnns_repr}.
 We now note that this result also holds for graphs embedded in 3D space.
 Let us introduce \textit{Locally Unordered 3D} GNNs (LU3D-GNN) which aggregate embeddings for each node based on the embeddings of the neighbours, as well as their distance to these neighbours.
 Formally, in LU3D-GNNs, the messages are defined as:

 where $x_v$ is the 3D position of $v$.
 We have the following result.

 \begin{restatable}[]{lemma}{singlebody} There exist connected non-isomorphic geometric graphs that differ in the number of conjoined cycles, girth, size of the largest cycle and cut-edges that LU3D-GNNs cannot distinguish. \end{restatable}